- Do you organize any other tours than the Lazy Wednesday Tour?

 For most of the tour, we will drive through winding mountain roads.
 The roads are safe and the drivers are skilled professionals.
 Most of the participants are usually completely fine, but if you normally suffer from motion sickness, then you probably don´t want to do this tour without your medication.

-- Is this tour fine for a pregnant woman?
+• Is the tour fine for a pregnant woman?

 I would say maximum till the 4th month of pregnancy and at your own risk.
 Please note that most of the tour drives through winding mountain roads, which may cause you additional sickness.
 The tour is long and might be tiring for you.
 If you have a serious problem, it may take a longer time for the ambulance to reach us in the mountains.
 The accidental insurance of the tour doesn´t cover any issues that can happen to the unborn baby or issues connected to the pregnancy.

-- Is this tour fine for disabled people?
+• Is the tour fine for disabled people?

 I regret to say it isn´t.
 The terrain of Gran Canaria is mostly steep and difficult to adjust for the disabled.
 Therefore the places in the midlands, villages and mountains that we will visit are not well-adjusted, there are often multiple levels and steps we have to take.